barrelstrength/sprout-docs/docs/email/custom-notification-events.md

+---
+date: 2018-06-25
+description: You can trigger Notification Emails via custom Notification Events in your own plugins.
+---

 # Notification Events

 You can trigger Notification Emails via custom Notification Events in your own plugins.
 A Notification Event tells Sprout Email to watch for a particular Event (in Craft or another plugin) and provides validation rules that will be checked to determine when a Notification Email should be triggered.